deepaksreeram/Vigilance-Q/README.md

 1. Add a new batch record to the LIMS entity in Data Fabric representing batch `PTC-006`.
 2. A new Maestro Batch Quality Case is automatically created.
 3. Follow the case through its stages in the Maestro instance.

+> **⚠️ Disclaimer:** This is a hackathon demo prototype.
+The pharma data, rules, thresholds, and integrations are representative demo assets and are not intended for production GMP use without validation.